Rkcr7/Digitara-Backend/README.md

 - **Error Scenarios**: Covers various error conditions related to file validation, AI responses, and service availability.
 - **Unit Testing**: Focuses on pure unit tests for `ReceiptsService` with no external dependencies for these tests.

+### Sample Test Images

+The `test/` directory contains a collection of sample images to help with manual testing and understanding various scenarios:

+-   **`test/valid_reciepts/`**: Contains clear and valid receipt images (e.g., `1.jpg`, `2.jpg`, `3.png`).
+These are useful for verifying successful extraction flows.
+-   **`test/skewed_receipts/`**: Includes receipt images that might be angled, partially blurry, or have some form of distortion (e.g., `1.png`, `2.png`, `3.png`).
+These help test the AI's robustness against common image imperfections.
+-   **`test/non_receipts/`**: Contains images that are not receipts (e.g., `1.webp`, `2.png` - these could be photos of objects, people, or other documents).
+Useful for testing the "NOT_A_RECEIPT" classification.
+-   **`test/inavlid_format/`**: Includes files with unsupported formats (e.g., `1.pdf`, `2.txt`).
+These are for testing the API's file type validation.

+These samples can be used with tools like Postman or `curl` to manually test the `/extract-receipt-details` endpoint and observe the API's behavior with different inputs.
+They can also serve as a basis for developing more comprehensive automated integration tests.

 ## 🏗️ Architecture

 ### Project Structure